What You Should Know About Probate

 No matter how “expected” a loss may be, it is never easy.
 Regardless of your faith and belief system, losing someone hurts.
 We understand death is inevitable, but it does not make it any easier.
 You need to be able to focus on your family’s needs during this time, not worrying about how to probate the Will.
 Let us worry about the details, while you concentrate on your family.

-Depending on the size of the Estate and the type of assets owned at death, it may not be necessary to probate the Estate.
-There are several types of probate proceedings in Texas and each proceeding has different rules.
-We can advise you as to the best proceeding to meet your specific needs and requirements.
-Whether it is obtaining Letters Testamentary, probating a Will as a Muniment of Title, preparing a Small Estate Affidavit, or just filing Affidavit of Facts, we can handle the Estate no matter what the size.
+Depending on the size of the Estate and the type of assets owned at death, it may not be necessary to Probate the Estate.
+An Experienced Probate Attorney can advise you as to the best proceeding to meet your specific needs and requirements.
+Whether it is obtaining Letters Testamentary, creating an Irrevocable Trust, Probating A Will as a Muniment of Title, preparing a Small Estate Affidavit, or just filing Affidavit of Facts, we can handle the Estate no matter what the size.

 I Have Power of Attorney – Can’t I Use That to Transfer Assets?

 NO!
+Not for Transferring Assets.
 Powers of Attorney are great tools if used properly by the Principal and the Agent.
 However, a power of attorney is only effective until a person dies.
 At death, the authority under a power of attorney expires.
 This is where the probate process comes in.

 What Is Probate?